You have made up your mind. You are ready to make the move. You are headed to Taiwan for travel, work or study.

 Now that you have your passport and visa sorted, you can get to the actual travel planning.
 I remember my excitement while searching for a flight on the Internet at 3 am.
 I remember the excitement of finding the best deal available.
 I remember entering my credit card number and personal information right before finalizing the order.
 I also remember the fairly long layover I had in Los Angeles.

 It’s always important to keep and eye on your budget, especially if you are relocating internationally, but I suggest seeking value more than solely focusing on the bottom line.
 Stepping out of Taipei Taoyuan International Airport with nothing more than a suitcase and good intentions can be as shocking as it is exciting.
-Add fatigue and irritability to that shock, and your move to Taiwan could be starting off on the wrong foot.
+Add fatigue and irritability to that shock, and your move could be starting off on the wrong foot.

 Of course you need to mind your budget, but the cheapest flight may not always be the flight offering you the best value.